Loyola High School (Los Angeles): Athletics

 Loyola's football team competes in the highly competitive Serra League.
-The team achieved a particularly successful 2011-2012 campaign by notching 8 wins.
+The team achieved an exceptionally successful 2011-2012 campaign by notching eight wins.
 During the 2015-16 season, the Cubs ended the regular season 8-2, including a perfect 7-0 on the road.
 This record led them to their first CIF Division 1 playoff appearance since 2011.
-They eventually lost in the second round to nationally ranked St. John Bosco, finishing the season with a 9-3 record and ranked in the Top 15 football programs in the state of California.
+They eventually lost in the second round to nationally ranked St. John Bosco, finishing the season with a 9-3 record and ranked in California's Top 15 football programs.
+Loyola football most recently won 4-straight Angelus League Championships to earn promotion to the Mission League.